gregpalmr/alluxio-ray-fsspec-example/README.md

 Then you can monitor the progress of the batch load job with the command:

+     alluxio job load --path s3://minio-bucket1/data/nyc-taxi --progress

+Which will show you the progress of the load job:

      $ alluxio job load --path s3://minio-bucket1/data/nyc-taxi --progress Progress for loading path 's3://minio-bucket1/data/nyc-taxi':
      Settings: bandwidth: unlimited     verify: false  metadata-only: false